Rover (The Prisoner): Plot device

 Several aspects of how Rover worked were never revealed in the series beyond the primary actions in subduing prisoners, in which task it was apparently extremely effective.

-Open questions surrounding Rover suggest that its use in the series was a variation of the deus ex machina type of plot device, used as a means to give a reason as to why the Village is so successful in coercing the inhabitants and preventing escape, without having to waste unnecessary screen time explaining this method.
+Open questions surrounding Rover suggest that its use in the series was a variation of the deus ex machina type of plot device, used as a means to give a reason as to why the Village is so successful in coercing the inhabitants and preventing escape, without having to waste screen time explaining this method.
 The other methods of control of the Village, such as surveillance, mind-control and double agents, are explored in much more detail in the TV series than is Rover.

 Production

 Rover was originally supposed to have been a robotic, wheeled device with a siren.
 It resembled a circular inflatable swimming pool topped with a black-and-white segmented dome with a blue flashing light at the top.
 Although a prop was constructed, it did not work properly, due to the driver of the small go-kart within having very poor visibility.
 In some interviews, Patrick McGoohan claimed that it was not seaworthy, and sank in the waters off Portmeirion during the initial stages of filming, but this story has been said to be untrue and just made up.
-Bob Monks, second unit cameraman confirms this in 'The Prisoner - behind the scenes' documentary.
+Bob Monks, a second unit cameraman, confirms this in the documentary 'The Prisoner – behind the scenes'.

 The final version of Rover was inspired by a weather balloon seen above Portmeirion by production manager Bernard Williams.
 The balloon was dragged across the set with wires, with the wires and the attachment point sometimes being visible.
 Several approach scenes were filmed through the use of reversing a film of the balloon being towed away from the camera, although the balloon was often also filmed from the side being towed in direction of travel.

 Rover is last seen in "Fall Out".
 While the rocket is being launched, Rover drops down a hole to a cave-like area, where it shrinks to a small size and becomes still as if it is deactivating itself now that it is no longer needed in the Village.
 Alternatively, Rover may have been destroyed by the blast of the rocket or missile exhaust.
 However, this scene was not in the script and was inserted to give Rover its finale.